roytang121/iOS-TwitterProfile/README.md

 ![iOS-TwitterProfile](https://github.com/roytang121/iOS-TwitterProfile/blob/master/img/twitterProfile.png?raw=true)

 A complete guide to implement the Twitter iOS App Profile UI in Swift.
 This project mimics the elegant Twitter Profile User Interface design on iOS with a detailed guide of how I implemented each feature.
+> This may not (and most probably not) be the same way as the Twitter app actually implements.
+I am just using my own way trying to mimic their user interface.

 ## Preview